Your cart is currently empty!

 Everyone’s situation is different, so modify or adapt these suggestions as needed.

 One of the most important things everyone can do is to get outside in the sun (even under cloud cover) for 15 – 20 minutes every day without (or before) sunscreen, and prescription lenses (UV protection in glasses and contact lenses can reduce intake of helpful rays).
 Just be sure to monitor your time and not stay unprotected for too long when it’s warm.
 In hot weather/climates, sitting out in the sun early in the morning is best.
+As always, listen to your body – it knows when you’ve had enough sun. - Make A Physical Connection.

 Physical connection with the earth and living things refreshes and grounds our energy fields.
 Plus, certain microbes in the soil can increase the production of serotonin levels in the brain (serotonin is our natural anti-depressant and strengthens our immune system).